 Laika's "Wildwood" behind the scenes

-For four years I was a part of the Puppet Department at Laika studios for their latest feature "Wildwood".
-For two years I was in the Hair & Fur ( and feathers) Department doing R&D and puppet fabrication for the "Bird Team" and then after puppet delivery I moved to the production floor for two years as a Puppet Maintenance Generalist repairing and problem solving puppets and shots.
+From 2021 through 2025 I was a part of the Puppet Department at Laika studios for their latest feature "Wildwood".
+For two years I was in the Hair & Fur (and feathers) Department doing R&D and puppet fabrication for the "Bird Team".
+After puppet delivery I moved to the production floor for two years as a Puppet Maintenance Generalist.

 Laika's "Wildwood" behind the scenes

-In collaboration with armature and finish.
-I Designed and fabricated the foam and fur of a king kong puppet and trimming the fur for a close finsih.
+Winter of 2025-26 I collaborated with with armature and finish designing and fabricated the foam and fur of a king kong puppet and trimming the fur for a close finish for a private client.

 FLY AWAY HOME-2025

-I designed and fabricated a puppet automaton.
-The puppet was hand carved from bass wood, with the wing armature utilizing laser cut pieces.
+I designed and fabricated an automaton.
+The puppet was hand carved from bass wood, with the wing armature utilizing laser cut wood pieces.
 The feathers were soldered brass with full articulation.
+Hair was synthetic cut and styled.
 The costume was inspired by vintage clothes inherited from my mother.

 Fly away home